pse-group2/medminersolr/README.md

 ###Starting the Application

 Now, everything is installed and you are ready to go.
-First, start the Solr server wiht ```rake sunspot:solr:start```.
+First, start the Solr server with ```rake sunspot:solr:start```.
 Now, Solr has to create an index based on the database.
 This can be done by executing ```rake sunspot:solr:reindex```.
 This takes a while, but you have to do this only once.
 If it is finished, you can start the rails server with ```rails s``` and access the application at localhost:3000 in your browser.